CAN bus

-A Controller Area Network (CAN bus) is a vehicle bus standard designed to allow microcontrollers and devices to communicate with each other's applications without a host computer.
-It is a message-based protocol, designed originally for multiplex electrical wiring within automobiles to save on copper, but it can also be used in many other contexts.
-For each device, the data in a frame is transmitted serially but in such a way that if more than one device transmits at the same time, the highest priority device can continue while the others back off.
-Frames are received by all devices, including by the transmitting device.
+A controller area network bus (CAN bus) is a vehicle bus standard designed to enable efficient communication primarily between electronic control units (ECUs).
+Originally developed to reduce the complexity and cost of electrical wiring in automobiles through multiplexing, the CAN bus protocol has since been adopted in various other contexts.
+This broadcast-based, message-oriented protocol ensures data integrity and prioritization through a process called arbitration, allowing the highest priority device to continue transmitting if multiple devices attempt to send data simultaneously, while others back off.
+Its reliability is enhanced by differential signaling, which mitigates electrical noise.
+Common versions of the CAN protocol include CAN 2.0, CAN FD, and CAN XL which vary in their data rate capabilities and maximum data payload sizes.

 History

 Development of the CAN bus started in 1983 at Robert Bosch GmbH.
 The protocol was officially released in 1986 at the Society of Automotive Engineers (SAE) conference in Detroit, Michigan.
 The first CAN controller chips were introduced by Intel in 1987, and shortly thereafter by Philips.
 Released in 1991, the Mercedes-Benz W140 was the first production vehicle to feature a CAN-based multiplex wiring system.

 Bosch published several versions of the CAN specification.
 The latest is CAN 2.0, published in 1991.
 This specification has two parts.
 Part A is for the standard format with an 11-bit identifier, and part B is for the extended format with a 29-bit identifier.
 A CAN device that uses 11-bit identifiers is commonly called CAN 2.0A, and a CAN device that uses 29-bit identifiers is commonly called CAN 2.0B.
 These standards are freely available from Bosch along with other specifications and white papers.

 In 1993, the International Organization for Standardization (ISO) released CAN standard ISO 11898, which was later restructured into two parts: ISO 11898-1 which covers the data link layer, and ISO 11898-2 which covers the CAN physical layer for high-speed CAN.
 ISO 11898-3 was released later and covers the CAN physical layer for low-speed, fault-tolerant CAN.
 The physical layer standards ISO 11898-2 and ISO 11898-3 are not part of the Bosch CAN 2.0 specification.